Why I Swapped My Miss England Crown For Scrubs To Fight COVID-19

 “

-I worry if I'll be competent enough to be able to deal with the new pressures and new responsibilities, and be able to do a good enough job.
+I worry if I'll be competent enough to deal with the new pressures and new responsibilities — and be able to do a good enough job.

 bhasha mukherjee, Miss England